dBezb/dBezb/README.md

-Hi 👋 My name is Dmytro Bezborodko
+👋 Hi, my name is Dmytro Bezborodko
 =========================================================================================================================================

 I actively practice and use React, JavaScript, HTML and CSS.
 I enjoy developing functional applications and sharing my work with others.
 I am passionate about technology and constantly strive to improve my skills.